 I think it's time to blow this scene, get everybody and the stuff together... okay, three, two, one, let's jam.

 Immodestly billed as "The work, which becomes [a] new genre itself."
 Cowboy Bebop is a Science Fiction/Film Noir anime series consisting of 26 episodes (and one movie that takes place halfway in) that eventually became one of the most popular and influential anime series in history, proving that the braggadocio underlying that subtitle was entirely justified.In the Used Future of the late 21st century, humanity has spread across the Solar System using "Hyperspace Gates" after a horrific accident devastated Earth.
 Wherever humanity goes, sadly, so goes its criminal element.
-To compensate for the increase in jurisdiction, the Space Police reinstates the bounty system of the Wild West: catch a bounty alive and deliver him to the cops to get paid.Cowboy Bebop focuses on the misadventures of five individuals as they struggle to scrape a living in this space-age frontier: bounty hunter Jet Black, owner of the titular Bebop; his partner Spike Spiegel, a martial artist on the run from a bloody past; Femme Fatale and rival bounty hunter Faye Valentine, both more and somehow less than she appears; demented teen genius hacker girl Ed (aka Edward Wong Hau Pepelu Tivrusky IV); and Ein, a genetically-engineered "data dog".The Bebop's crew faces dangerous criminals, occasional starvation, a particularly disgusting refrigerator, and their own Dark And Troubled Pasts over the course of the series.
+To compensate for the increase in jurisdiction, the Space Police reinstates the bounty system of the Wild West: catch a bounty alive and deliver him to the cops to get paid.Cowboy Bebop focuses on the misadventures of five individuals as they struggle to scrape a living in this space-age frontier: bounty hunter Jet Black, owner of the titular Bebop; his partner Spike Spiegel, a martial artist on the run from a bloody past; Femme Fatale and rival bounty hunter Faye Valentine, both more and somehow less than she appears; demented teen genius hacker girl Ed (aka Edward Wong Hau Pepelu Tivrusky IV); and Ein, a Welsh Corgi who also happens to be a genetically-engineered "data dog".The Bebop's crew faces dangerous criminals, occasional starvation, a particularly disgusting refrigerator, and their own Dark And Troubled Pasts over the course of the series.
 The show partially defines itself by the thematic choices to give everything a rich backstory but explain almost nothing in full.
 The show's stories concern themselves with the problems of the present, which means the show only implies history in numerous instances.Another part of Cowboy Bebop's signature traits come from its music.
 Yoko Kanno composed a soundtrack made up almost entirely of jazz music and a few tracks that defy categorization.
 She and her band The Seatbelts even improvised some tracks to finished footage at the moment of recording.
 The show's soundtrack does not exist as an afterthought, especially since numerous scenes eschew dialogue entirely and rely on that music to carry the experience.[adult swim] chose Bebop as the very first anime to air on the block.
 The show starting airing on the very same night that the network itself premiered in August 2001.
 Bebop aired regularly on the network for over a decade after its American TV debut (minus a few rare schedule removals), which made it the network's longest-running show.
 (InuYasha comes in second, as it started airing in early 2002 and fell from the lineup in 2014.)
 The show fell off the lineup in late 2013, but Toonami will start airing the show again in July 2014.
 If you can't wait for the show to come on TV, you won't have trouble finding the show on DVD — Bandai released the whole series a number of times over (including a remastered "Remix" version) and Funimation only made it easier with new DVD, digital and Blu-ray releases in 2014.As the tagline suggests, the show frequently evokes both Westerns and Film Noir, though the single biggest influence on the look and feel of the series comes from the '80s and early '90sHeroic Bloodshed action movies directed by John Woo (such as A Better Tomorrow and The Killer).
 Lupin III also serves as a visible influence, since the main trio come off as a futuristic version of Lupin, Jigen, and Fujiko.
 Underneath the sci-fi and action flick surface lies an overall plot line primarily based on the most Japanese of all Japanese cinema, the Yakuza picture (a relatively unknown genre in the West).A Cowboy Bebopmovie (Cowboy Bebop: The Movie, aka Cowboy Bebop: Knocking on Heaven's Door) was released in 2001.
 Unlike anime movies that deliver Alternate Continuity or sequel stories, the Bebop movie fits in between episodes 22 and 23 of the series (both in chronology and in quality).
 You can find the film on DVD, Blu-ray, and digital platforms with relative ease since Sony Pictures never let it go out of print or fall into licensing hell.A live-action adaptation currently sits in Development Hell — and has done so for years.
 The last news anyone heard about it said Keanu Reeves would play the role of Spike Spiegel.
 (At the very least, Reeves calls himself a fan of the series.)A Star Fox-esque Playstation game and a beat-em-up Playstation 2 game based on the series were made, but they didn't see release outside of Japan.
 If you want to find Cowboy Bebop at His Computer, you'll have to import the PS2 game.Show creator Shinichiro Watanabe went on to create a successful spiritual successor in Samurai Champloo and a parody of his work in Space Dandy.This show has its own recap page."Bang..."

 Aerith and Bob: When Julia and Faye meet, Faye claims that her name is "common".
 (It's really not.)
 On the other hand, this is a series where characters can be called anything from Udai Taxim to ...
 Ed (when female), so anything is possible.